The Book of the Courtier: Principles

 The book is organized as a series of conversations supposed to have taken place over four nights in 1507 between the courtiers of the Duchy of Urbino, at a time when Castiglione was himself a member of the Duke's Court (although he is not portrayed as one of the interlocutors).
 The nature of an ideal courtier is debated between the many characters on the basis of various qualities, such as the need for noble rank, physical prowess, modesty, and pleasant physique, among other attributes.
 Different characters grant different levels of importance to these various qualities throughout the discussion.

 The ideal courtier is described as having a cool mind, a good voice (with beautiful, elegant and brave words) along with proper bearing and gestures.
 At the same time though, the courtier is expected to have a warrior spirit, to be athletic, and have good knowledge of the humanities, Classics and fine arts.
 Over the course of four evenings, members of the court try to describe the perfect gentleman of the court.
 In the process, they debate the nature of nobility, humor, women, and love.

 Reception

 The Book of the Courtier was widely distributed around Europe, with editions printed in six languages and in twenty European centers.
 The 1561 English translation by Thomas Hoby had a great influence on the English upper class's conception of English gentlemen.
-The Courtier enjoyed influence for some generations, not least in Elizabethan England following its first translation by Sir Thomas Hoby in 1561, a time when Italian culture was very much in fashion.
+The Courtier enjoyed influence for some generations, especially in Elizabethan England, where Italian culture was very much in fashion.